This is an RV-4, an Experimental amateur-built aircraft.

 Behind the instrument panel

 The wing tip strobes are Whelen units for law enforcement & emergency vehicles.
-Much cheaper than aircraft units, but are very similar in appearance and power specs. $190 for power supply, cables, and 4 strobes.
+Much cheaper than aircraft units, similar power specs. $190 for power supply, cables, and 4 strobes.

 The wing tip nav lights are automotive LED light bulbs with 1156 type socket.
 Simple & cheap.
 Compared to standard light bulbs LED's use much less current, run cooler, tolerate vibration better, and last longer.
 45636 ($12) is what I used but it looks like there are other good options now such as 47615.